 Since 2017, I have been heading the Department I umbrella theme “Knowledge in and of the Anthropocene,” coordinating and developing all Anthropocene-related work in the department.
 In my doctoral research, I deal with the (pre)history and epistemic foundations of General Circulation Models (GCMs), which are derived from numerical weather prediction techniques but have now evolved into a core component of so-called Earth system models.
-Based on a historiographic reframing of the objects, techniques and longue-durée ideals of rationally modeling atmospheric motion—i.e., the excessively hybrid configuration of empirical, theoretical and technological practices that stabilized an epistemic manifestation of the unrepresentable—I argue for a reconceptualization of the notions of "uncertainty" and "scientific revolution" that are common terms in the literature on this subject.
+Based on a historiographic reframing of the objects, techniques, and longue-durée ideals of rationally modeling atmospheric motion (i.e., the excessively hybrid configuration of empirical, theoretical, and technological practices that stabilized an epistemic manifestation of the unrepresentable) he argues for a reconceptualization of the notions of “uncertainty” and “scientific revolution” that are common terms in the literature on this subject.

 He is currently working on an analysis of climate records (specifically, deep-sea sediment cores) and their operative role as data repositories in constraining numerical experiments of paleoclimate reconstructions.
-By discussing an exemplary simulation of a possible pre-Quaternary analogue to current climatic change (the PETM) I am investigating the modes of representation, time evolution and non-linearity in modeling a climate history of the Earth.
+By discussing an exemplary simulation of a possible pre-Quaternary analogue to current climatic change (the PETM) he is investigating the modes of representation, time evolution, and non-linearity in modeling a climate history of the Earth.